dogweather/forkful/content/en/php/data-formats-and-serialization/working-with-json.md

 weight: 38
 ---

-## What & Why?
-JSON, or JavaScript Object Notation, is a lightweight data-interchange format that's easy for humans to read and write, and easy for machines to parse and generate.
-Programmers often work with JSON to exchange data between servers and web applications because of its simplicity and language-independence, making it a cornerstone in modern web development and APIs.

 ## How to:
 Working with JSON in PHP is straightforward thanks to the built-in functions `json_encode()` and `json_decode()`.
 Below are examples showcasing how to convert a PHP array into a JSON string, and vice versa: